-By issuing EQIO command (35h), the QPI mode is enable.
-After QPI mode has been enabled, the device enter quad mode (4-4-4) without QE bit status changed.
+By issuing EQIO command (35h), the QPI mode is enabled.

-Figure 4.
+Figure 10.
 Enable QPI Sequence

 Reset QPI (RSTQIO)

 To reset the QPI mode, the RSTQIO (F5h) command is required.
 After the RSTQIO command is issued, the device returns from QPI mode (4 I/O interface in command cycles) to SPI mode (1 I/O interface in command cycles).